Guide to Install and Configure RDA Fabric Edge Services

 direct_to_stream: winlogbeat_event_stream

-# Endpoint - SNMP Traps over UDP protocol
+# Endpoint - SNMP Traps over UDP protocol using go language

 # attrs: <Custom attributes to be added for each trap event, provide one or more attributes in key: value format>